What is the Sphenoid Bone

 1. Chiasmatic groove: It is a narrow transverse groove or sulcus formed by the optic chiasm that lies near the superior surface of the body.
 The groove ends on either side in the optic foramen, which transmits the optic nerve and blood vessels into the orbital cavity.

 ii.
-Hypophyseal fossa – It is a small depression of the sella turcica, housing the pituitary gland.
+Hypophyseal fossa – A small depression of the sella turcica, housing the pituitary gland.

 iii.
 Dorsum sellae – It is a depression that slopes back at the base of the skull, forming the posterior wall of the sella turcica.

-The sella turcica is surrounded by the anterior and posterior clinoid processes that arise from the lesser wings, and dorsum sellae, respectively.
+The sella turcica is surrounded by anterior and posterior clinoid processes that arise from the lesser wings and dorsum sellae.
 The tentorium cerebella muscle attaches here.

 The inferior surface presents a triangular spine in the middle line, the sphenoidal spine or rostrum, which is continuous with the sphenoidal crest on the anterior surface.
 It also has a deep fissure between the alae of the vomer.
-On either side of the rostrum is a projecting lamina, the vaginal process, directed medialward from the base of the medial pterygoid plate.
+On either side of the rostrum is a projecting lamina, called the vaginal process, located medially from the base of the medial pterygoid plate.

 Two paired, triangular lesser wings arise from the front of the body of the sphenoid bone in a superolateral direction.
 It separates the anterior cranial fossa from the middle cranial fossa.
 These wings form the lateral border of the optic canal, through which the optic nerve and ophthalmic artery pass and reach the eye.
-The inferior surfaces of the wings form the lateral margin of the orbit while the superior surface forms part of the cranial cavity.
+The Superior surface of the lesser wings partially forms the cranial cavity, while their inferior surfaces contribute to the lateral margin of the bony orbit.

-The two greater wings emerge behind the lesser wings, extending in a lateral, superior and posterior direction.
-They form the three parts of the facial skeleton: the floor of the middle cranial fossa, lateral wall of the skull, and posterolateral wall of the orbit.
+The two greater wings emerge behind the lesser wings, extending in a lateral, superior, and posterior direction.
+They form the three parts of the facial skeleton: the floor of the middle cranial fossa, the skull’s lateral wall, and the orbit’s posterolateral wall.

-- Foramen ovale: It allows the passage of the mandibular nerve, accessory meningeal artery, lesser petrosal nerve and emissary vein.
+- Foramen ovale: Allows passage to the mandibular and lesser petrosal nerves, along with the accessory meningeal artery, and emissary vein

-- Foramen spinosum: This foramen conducts the middle meningeal vessels, and a branch of the mandibular nerve.
+- Foramen spinosum: Conducts the middle meningeal vessels and a branch of the mandibular nerve

 The two pterygoid processes descend inferiorly from the point of junction between the sphenoid body and the greater wings.
-Each process consists of a medial pterygoid plate and a lateral pterygoid plate.
-The lateral plate is wider and shorter than the medial and serves as the origin of the medial and lateral pterygoid muscles.
-At the inferior tip of the medial pterygoid plate is the small hook-shaped projection, the pterygoid hamulus.
+Each of these comprises a medial and a lateral pterygoid plate.
+The shorter and broader lateral plate is the point of origin for the medial and lateral pterygoid muscles.
+There is a small hook-like projection at the lower tip of the medial pterygoid plate, called the pterygoid hamulus.

 ii.
 Palatovaginal or pharyngeal canal: It contains the pharyngeal nerve.

-- The temporalis muscle, which serves as one of the muscles of mastication, is attached to the temporal surface of the greater wing of the sphenoid.
+- The temporalis muscle, a muscle of mastication, is attached to the temporal surface of the greater wing of the sphenoid.

 - The upper fibers of the lateral pterygoid muscle attach to the infratemporal surface of the greater wing of the sphenoid as well as the infratemporal crest.
 This muscle also attaches to the lateral aspect of the lateral plate of the pterygoid process.